BlackAnon22/BlackAnon22.github.io/posts/Portswigger/access_control.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/53075739-d1ef-4742-aa2a-407e652a0a3b)

-Lets take that session cookie and replace it with the admin's session cookie when it tries to upgrade user carlos so as to see what happens
+Lets replace the admin's session cookie to user ```wiener``` session cookie when it tries to upgrade user carlos so as to see what happens

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/11b522c0-8c85-4133-ae14-ff5cfcbf8225)